vrtx/vwatchd/README.md

 The client application, Virtualeyes, currently reads all neccesary data directly from the database.

-Another component, vservd, is in the planning phase.  vservd will:
+Another component, vservd, is in the planning phase with the following goals:

-    Proxy data requests to the DB server
+ - Proxy data requests to the DB server
-	Perform basic data clustering and statistics
+ - Perform basic data clustering and statistics
-	Destroy redundant and historic data (once it has been added to any relevant statistical datasets)
+ - Destroy redundant and historic data (once it has been added to any relevant statistical datasets)
-	FUTURE: Render statistical graphs for easy web integration and server-side rendering (Qt painter)
+ - Render graphs for easy web integration and server-side rendering (Qt painter)
-	FUTURE: Provide real-time alerts
+ - Provide real-time alerts

 Coding Conventions